wonjohnchoi/mini_project_for_backend_engineers/README.md

     tar -xvzf mini_db.tar.gz # this tar.gz contains mongo database that contains prespecified username and password (wonjohn, test)

-    mongod --dbpath smini_db & # this runs mongodb in background or run this in a separate shell without & to monitor its output
+    mongod --dbpath mini_db & # this runs mongodb in background or run this in a separate shell without & to monitor its output

     node server.js